yvoyer/TestingBundle/Resources/doc/testing.controller.md

 Controller Testing
 ==================

-When testing Controllers you should extend from the base `ControllerTestCase`.
+When testing Controllers you should extend from `ControllerTestCase`.

   ```php
   namespace MyCompany\Bundle\FooBundle;